Joseph M. Champlin: Life

 In 1997, Champlin founded the Guardian Angel Society, a non-profit domestic trust effort to provide tuition assistance to children from economically challenged homes.
 The Society has raised close to $2 million and as of 2019 helped 300 youngsters reach their academic potential and have a better chance at life.

-Champlin traveled more than two million miles here and abroad, lecturing on liturgical and pastoral matters as well as conducting retreats for priests and parish missions.
+Champlin traveled more than two million miles in and outside the United States, lecturing on liturgical and pastoral matters as well as conducting retreats for priests and parish missions.

 Death

 Champlin died January 17, 2008, at age 77 from a rare form of cancer.
 Having been diagnosed with Waldenstrom's, a bone marrow disease, in 2002, his health had been slowly deteriorating.
 Champlin had arranged to donate his body to Upstate Medical Center to help others through medical research to find cures for disease.
 Upon return of Champlin's cremains from Upstate Medical Center, they were interred on March 19, 2009, in the crypt of the Syracuse Cathedral.